OUR COVID-19 RESPONSE: Free Consultations for local businesses

-Now think of what related products or services you can advertise to them that’s relevant to what they have purchased already?
+Now think of what related products or services you can advertise to them that are relevant to what they have purchased already.
 Depending on your offerings, you may need to make several further segmentations based on purchase history.
 If you are launching something new though, you want to make sure you’re telling all relevant customers about it.

 Brand Awareness & Retention